soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 The receiver fail-safes after 1 second when no packets are received.
 If a connection is not restored within 3 seconds then the receiver will disarm.
 * At fail-safe, the throttle is set to minimum, and the other channels are set to the failsafe value.
 * After disarm, the throttle will stay at minimum until the receiver is re-armed.
 To re-arm the receiver move the throttle to the minimum position.
+* If FailsafeNu Pulses is used, then all output signals cease on failsafe (Both PPM and SBUS signals are discontinued)

 When a receiver is bound the failsafe values are reset to the default values, which are throttle minimum and all other channels at mid-point.